henon/GitSharp/README.txt

 == Git# ==

 Git# is released under the BSD license.
 It is derived from the Java version jgit.
-Please refer to the LICENSE.txt files for the complete licenses within each package, and please refer to the individual source file header to determine which license covers it.
+Please refer to the LICENSE.txt files for the complete license, and please refer to the individual source file header to determine which license covers it.